jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/accuracy.md

 ---
-id: no-false-positives
+id: accuracy
-title: No false positives
+title: Accuracy
-sidebar_label: No false positives
+sidebar_label: Accuracy
-slug: /squad/sla
+slug: /about/sla/accuracy
 ---

-### Description
+### Criteria

-**90%** of vulnerabilities
+- Applies only
-adjusted for severity
+  to plan Squad.
-have some level of risk.
+- It exists

-### Preconditions
+  in both environment

-- It exists in both environment and source code.
+  and source code.
 - Coupled environment
   (exact deployment of the branch)
 - Stable environment